atet/learn/git/README.md

 * By **push**ing all your commits, everything gets incorporated to the master repository on GitHub:
    * Click on "Push"
-   * Below is the popup window that comes up, click on "Push"
+   * Below is the popup window that comes up, click on "Push" here also

 [![.img/step07a.png](.img/step07a.png)](#nolink)